Trigger points may be part of your head, neck or back pain

 What Causes Trigger Points

 There are many causes: accidents, misuse, overuse, misalignments, disc and other spinal problems.
-The resulting inflammation along with emotional stressors, cause muscle cells to contract.
+The resulting inflammation along with emotional stressors, causes muscle cells to contract.
 When the muscle cells contract continuously, thereby constricting their own blood supply, there is a local “energy crisis” for the cells.
-When this occurs. the cells do not have enough energy to strop contracting, and prolonged spasm and trigger points ensue.
+When this occurs. the cells do not have enough energy to stop contracting, and prolonged spasms and trigger points ensue.

 Conditions Associated with TP: